athackst/jekyll-theme-profile/demo/_docs/configuration.md

 #### Customizing light and dark themes

 This setting specifies the style for the light and dark modes of your site.
-These styhles are taken from [primer css](https://primer.style/css/storybook/?path=/docs/support-theming--docs).
+These styles are taken from [primer css](https://primer.style/css/storybook/?path=/docs/support-theming--docs).

 ```yaml
 # The themes to use for dark and light